sphinx-doc/sphinx/doc/markup/inline.rst

    exists.

-The following role creates a cross-reference to the term in the glossary:
+The following role creates a cross-reference to a term in a :ref:`glossary <glossary-directive>`:

 .. rst:role:: term

-   Reference to a term in the glossary.
-The glossary is created using the ``glossary`` directive containing a definition list with terms and definitions.
+   Reference to a term in a glossary.
+A glossary is created using the ``glossary`` directive containing a definition list with terms and definitions.
 It does not have to be in the same file as the ``term`` markup, for example the Python docs have one global glossary in the ``glossary.rst``